anagha-google/dataproc-labs/3-dataproc-gke/README.md

 <hr>

-## 5. BYO Peristent History Server
+## 5. BYO Peristent History Server & Dataproc Metastore Service

 In Lab 2, we created a Persistent History Server and a Dataproc Metastore.
 To use the two, we just need to reference it during Dataproc cluster creation.